 Opening up a previously undeveloped area with new access roads can lead to increased fishing.
 Fishing opportunities can be created by the creation of a reservoir; but dynamite fishing can be particularly damaging.
-Furthermore, exotic fish may be deliberately added to reservoirs by local people for fishing, and this can result in pressure being placed on native species.
+Furthermore, exotic fish may be deliberately added to reservoirs by loc al people for fishing, and this can result in the decline or loss of native species.
+Over time, lentic species will also replace lotic species in newly created reservoirs where rivers would have originally flowed.
 New access roads can also enable an increase in fish poaching.
-This can be a particular problem where an access road is near to or passes through a protected or ecologically sensitive area.
-23 24
+This can be a particular problem where an access road is near to or passes through a protected or ecologically sensitive area.^{34 35}